lambrospetrou/lambrospetrou.github.io/src/_posts/2024-10-22-tiddlyflare.md

     - I only used Workers and Durable Objects for the whole Tiddlyflare product.
     - There is so much you can do within the platform, and everything integrates with Workers through Bindings so nicely (and will get even more seamless).
     - Workers KV, R2, Workers AI, Cache API, Rate Limiters, upcoming Containers, and so much more.
     - Example: Adding a global cache to Tiddlyflare is simply `env.KV.put(wikiId, src)`.
-This will now allow fast reads from any Worker processing requests for that `wikiId`, without having to even reach the DO instance.
+This will now allow fast reads from any Worker processing requests for that `wikiId` without having to even reach the DO instance.
 1 line!

 ```javascript
 env.WIKI.get(extractDOID(wikiUrl)).deleteWiki(wikiId);